 You’re probably already keeping the dog bite clean and administering medicine on a regular basis, which is exactly what you should be doing.
-Just remember to keep your dog supervised, don’t let them lick or gnaw on scabs and stitches (use an Elizabethan collar).
+Remember to keep your dog supervised, don’t let them lick or gnaw on scabs and stitches (use an Elizabethan collar).
 If the dog happens to tear open a stitch, you’ll have to go back to the vet and start the process again.

 In fact, your pet needs to experience more positive interactions with other dogs after being bit.
 If the last exchange they ever endure with another dog is a fight, they’ll never be able to move forward from that situation.

 Learn to recognize aggression in other animals or your own pet when in dog parks or your daily walks.
 Look for defensive and fear-driven aggression signs such as raised fur on the back, bared teeth, yelping or growling when another dog come near.

 Avoid the dog park if it’s busy; lots of uncontrolled pets mixed with excitement and energy will be too much, too soon for your dog.
-The good news is, when my dog was bit, it doesn’t usually take more than 3 to 6 weeks for our pets to bounce back from that bite and get things back to normal.
+The good news is, when my dog was bit, it didn't take more than a few weeks for them to bounce back from that dog bite and get things back to normal.